Aggelusi/Aggelusi/README.md

 # Angelos here!
 ## About Me
 I am a 1st-year student at the University of Athens, studying in the IT department.
-I am passionate about programming and currently focusing on learning and improving my skills in C, C++, and VHDL.
+I am passionate about programming and currently focusing on learning and improving my skills in C, C++, Assembly and VHDL.

-## Currently busy with
-Various college assignments and participating in [Advent of Code](https://adventofcode.com) challenges to enhance my problem-solving skills.

 ## Contact
 - **Discord**: [@aggelusi](https://discord.com/users/aggelusi)